Case Studies

 For ops and CX leaders managing an experience that grew faster than it was designed.

-Service Design and Journey Mapping
+Service Design and Journey Mapping: National Telecom Provider

 Business customers were frustrated.
 Internal teams had three different theories about why.
 Three journey workstreams, 32 interviews across five markets, and eight employee workshops later, everyone was working from the same picture.

-Internal Journey Mapping and Capability Building
+Internal Journey Mapping and Capability Building: HP

 You can't automate a process you don't understand.
 Before anyone talked about technology, someone needed to map what was actually happening inside HP's commercial support operation.